Hypnotherapy for Overcoming Phobias

 Anonymized examples illustrate realistic outcomes:

-- "Marcus, 45 — public speaking": Using weekly hypnotherapy and rehearsal scripts, Marcus reduced avoidance and successfully delivered a 20-minute presentation to colleagues within three months.
+• "Marcus, 45 — public speaking": Marcus used weekly hypnotherapy and rehearsal scripts.
+He avoided speaking less.
+He gave a 20-minute presentation to colleagues within three months.

-- "Lina, 27 — spider phobia": At-home self-hypnosis and guided in-clinic exposures helped Lina move from complete avoidance to being able to inspect a small spider in a jar without fleeing.
+• "Lina, 27 — spider phobia": At-home self-hypnosis and guided, in-clinic exposure sessions helped Lina.
+She went from total avoidance to inspecting a small spider in a jar.
+She could do it without fleeing.

 How To Measure Success And Avoid Relapse